 Accompanied by the Philadelphia Orchestra, the Israeli-American violinist Itzhak Perlman performs Pyotr Ilyich Tchaikovski’s Violin Concerto in D major, Op.
 35. Written in 1878, it is one of the best known and most performed violin concertos, and is considered one of the most technically difficult works for the violin.
 Conductor: Eugene Ormandy.

 Accompanied by Fujii Yumi on the piano, the Japanese mandolin virtuoso Izumi Toru play Zigeunerweisen (Gypsy Airs), Op.
 20, a musical composition for violin and orchestra written in 1878 by the Spanish composer Pablo de Sarasate.
 At Lutheran Ichigaya Hall,Tokyo.

 Itzhak Perlman plays Johann Sebastian Bach’s Partita for Violin No. 2, BWV 1004.
 The piece was written between 1717 and 1720.

-Itzhak Perlman plays Ludwig van Beethoven’s Violin Concerto in D major, Op.
-61. Berlin Philharmonic Orchestra, Conductor: Daniel Barenboim.
+Accompanied by the Berliner Philharmoniker (Berlin Philharmonic Orchestra), the Israeli-American violinist Itzhak Perlman plays Ludwig van Beethoven’s Violin Concerto in D major, Op.
+61. Conductor: Daniel Barenboim.
 Recorded live in November 1986 in Berlin.